Gas Mileage Calculator

 - ✓Measure consistently: always fill to the same pump shut-off point and record immediately.
 Variations in fill method are the most common source of inaccurate MPG readings.

 - ✓Track at least 3-5 consecutive fill-ups before drawing conclusions — a single fill-up can be misleading due to tank shape variations near full.
+Make sure to verify your specific inputs, as minor variations in the data can lead to different practical conclusions over a longer time horizon.

 - ✓A sudden 10-15% MPG drop without changing driving habits is a reliable indicator of a maintenance issue: check tyre pressure, air filter, oxygen sensor, spark plugs, and fuel injectors.